codejake/clean-my-mac/README.md

-# My Mac Cleaner
+# My Mac Refresher

-This is a work-in-progress script that aims to clean up various first and third-party software on my Mac.
+This is a work-in-progress script that aims to update and clean up various first and third-party software on my Mac.

 It is targeted toward the latest release of macOS, which is currently macOS 15